Amanita gemmata

 Amanita gemmata, commonly known as the gemmed amanita or the jonquil amanita, is an agaric mushroom of the family Amanitaceae and genus Amanita.
 The fruit body has a cap that is a dull to golden shade of yellow, and typically 2.5–12 cm in diameter.
 The cap surface is sticky when moist, and characterized by white warts, which are easily detached.
 It is initially convex, and flattens out when mature.
 The flesh is white and does not change colour when cut.
 The gills are white and closely spaced.
 The stem is pale yellow, and measures 4–12 cm long by 0.5–1.9 cm thick.
 The partial veil that covers the young fruit body turns into the ring on the stem at maturity.
-The spore print is white, while the spores are roughly elliptical, and measure 8–10 by 6.5–7.5 μm.
+The spore print is white.
+It resembles numerous other species.

 This species is a mycorrhizal fungus, widespread in Europe.
 It can grow either singly, scattered, or in groups.
-It prefers habitats like coniferous and mixed forests and alongside paths, where it fruits in summer and fall.
-It is a toxic mushroom, containing muscarine, also found in many species in the Clitocybe and Inocybe genera, as well as in Amanita muscaria and A. pantherina, albeit in insignificant quantities in the latter two.
-It is often confused with various other European species.
-A. gemmata resembles the false death cap, tawny grisette and panther cap mushrooms.
-Its cap is brighter in color than the former, and more yellow than the latter two.
+It prefers habitats like coniferousand mixed forests and alongside paths, where it fruits in summer and fall.
+It is a toxic mushroom, containing ibotenic acid and muscimol.

-Taxonomy and phylogeny
+Taxonomy

 The species was first described scientifically by Swedish mycologist and botanist Elias Magnus Fries as Agaricus gemmatus in 1838.
 It was transferred to the genus Amanita in 1866 by the French statistician Louis Bertillon.
 The species has been transferred to several genera in its history, resulting in a number of synonyms, including Amanita muscaria var. gemmata (1886, Lucien Quélet), Amanitopsis gemmata (1887, Pier Andrea Saccardo), Amanitaria gemmata (1940, Jean-Edouard Gilbert), and Venenarius gemmatus (1948, William Murrill).
 Amanita authority Rodham E. Tulloss considers A. amici (published by Claude Casimir Gillet in 1891) to be synonymous with A. gemmata, as the macroscopic characteristics of the former fall within the limits of the range expected for the latter.

 Within the genus Amanita, A. gemmata is classified in subgenus Amanita, section Amanita, subsection Gemmatae, and series Gemmatae.
 Tulloss places the species in a stirps (an informal ranking above species level) with A. russuloides and A. viscidolutea.
 Some mycologists believe that A. gemmata is not different from A. russuloides.
 Two molecular studies based on sequences of the large ribosomal subunit RNA gene (nLSU-rDNA) and the mitochondrial small ribosomal subunit RNA gene (mtSSU-rDNA) show that A. gemmata is part of a clade within Amanita with its close relatives A. muscaria, A. farinosa and A. roseitincta.

 The mushroom is commonly known as the "gemmed Amanita", the "jonquil Amanita", or the "European gemmed Amanita".